rackerlabs/ebs_snapper/README.md

 ## Getting support

-This software is provided to you with no warranty beyond the Apache License v2.0.
-If you are a [Rackspace](http://rackspace.com) customer, and you have additional questions or require additional assistance with this project, please open a support ticket.
+This software is provided to you as-is with no warranty or support, under the Apache License v2.0.
+If you are a [Rackspace Fanatical Support for AWS](http://rackspace.com) customer, and you have additional questions or require additional assistance with this project, please open a support ticket.

 ## Installing this software on your workstation